dcajasn/Riskfolio-Lib/README.md

 ## Consulting Fees

 Riskfolio-Lib is an open-source project, however due it's a project that is not financed for any institution, I started charging for consultancies that are not related to errors in source code.
-Our fees are as follows
+Our fees are as follows:

 - $ 25 USD (United States Dollars) per question that doesn't require to check code.
 - $ 50 USD to check a small size script or code (less than 200 lines of code).
 The fee of the solution depends on the complexity of the solution: